 - Trafficking survivors are on the Hepzibah House Board of Directors

-- Worked with 27 survivors to date providing pro-bono mental health counseling, therapeutic groups, career counseling, resume building and other supportive services to facilitate their independence and stability.
+- Worked with over 40 survivors to date providing pro-bono mental health counseling, therapeutic groups, career counseling, resume building and other supportive services to facilitate their independence and stability.

 - Created printed materials with basic information and red flags indicating possible trafficking situations that have been widely used in law enforcement training.

 - Committed to certification (renewable every two years) of Ministry Ventures in connection with National Christian Foundation learning best practices for running a non-profit.